Amyotrophic Lateral Sclerosis (ALS)

-Lou Gehrig's disease, also known as amyotrophic lateral sclerosis (ALS), is a deadly neurodegenerative disease that attacks the motor nerve cells in the brain and spinal cord, impairing human body muscles.
-The disease's literal definition is the degeneration of the voluntary muscles as a result of their inadequate nutrient supply.
+Lou Gehrig's disease, otherwise known as amyotrophic lateral sclerosis (ALS), is a grave neurodegenerative condition that assaults the motor neurons located in the brain and spinal cord, leading to impairment of the muscles throughout the body.
+The disorder's literal definition pertains to the degeneration of voluntary muscles caused by an insufficient supply of nutrients.

 In two to five years, the person will become paralysed and die as their muscles deteriorate.
 Lower motor nerve cells, which regulate a variety of functions including limb movement, swallowing, and even breathing, are the only neurons impacted.